lrlunin/E_field_animation/README.md

 # E_field_animation
-Animated time resoluted plot for homework in WS2020/21
+Animated time resolved plot for homework in WS2020/21
 # Usage of project
 Following jupyter notebook allows to see how E-field, described by given equation, looks like.
 With this notebook you can also create animated plot for oscilating E-field as in GIF below.